MageMCU/Joystick-Uno-L298N/Introduction/README.md

 There are two file sizes where the smaller one about 970 KB posted here (*can download*).
 The other is about 6.5 MB located at Google Drive (*cannot download*).

+### Notice 20210918-a

+It is best to download the pdf file because Github PDF view engine seems to have some quirks.
+There are multiple sections of the same file where there ought to be just the single section.

 ### Notice 20210918

 Intro Robotics.pdf was updated 20210917...